-Municipal and School Board Elections are held every four years in Ontario, with the most recent election held Monday, October 22, 2018.
+Municipal and School Board Elections are held every four years in Ontario, with the next election scheduled for October 2022.
 This election includes the election of Collingwood Council including the position of Mayor, Deputy Mayor, and seven Councillors, as well as school board trustees.

 All financial statements submitted by candidates and registered third party advertisers are available on the Town’s website at 2018 Municipal Election - Financial Statements or by clicking on the name of the candidate or registered third party advertiser in the below chart.